 If you feel pain and stiffness in your joints caused by inflammation, see our natural remedies for arthritis.

 Did you know more than 15 million people over the age of 45 complain of osteoarthritis?
-We don’t want you to suffer any more, so check out these tips.
+We don’t want you to suffer, so check out these tips to relieve pain.

 Home Remedies for Arthritis

 - Ice your affected joints right after doing an activity.
 Don’t allow them to become inflamed.
+You could even wrap some frozen vegetables in a towel and hold them to your painful joints.
 Find out more about how heat and cold can help inflammation.

 - Capsaicin—the “hot” chemical in chili peppers—can relieve the pain of arthritis.
-You can find it over the counter at drugstores.
-Don’t get carried away with this idea and try smearing yourself directly with chili peepers—that’s a higher potency than most skin will tolerate.
-Find out more about how hot peppers can help your health.
+Capsaicin temporarily reduces substance P, a pain transmitter.
+It is available as a topical cream, gel or patch at drugstores.
+When first applied, topical capsaicin causes a burning sensation.
+This sensation lessens within a few minutes, and also over time with repeated applications.
+(Don’t get carried away with this idea and try smearing yourself directly with chili peppers—that’s a higher potency than most skin will tolerate!)

 - Stretch for 18 to 20 minutes a day.
+Warm up first!
 Focus your stretching where it hurts the most, but increase flexibility all over.

 - Pack a small jar with golden raisins and cover them with gin.
 Eat nine raisins every morning, squeezing the extra gin back in the jar.